kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 establishment.
 Yet, the very things he envisaged then are realities in our present age of semiconductors, computers, and the Internet.
-To appreciate just how prophetic his vision was, let us look at just one example: his ``World-System''.
+To appreciate just how prophetic his vision was, let us look at just one example: his "World-System".
 In the vocabulary of Tesla's day, this system would be capable
 of:

-\begin{myquote}
-\begin{enumerate}
-#.
-The inter-connection of the existing telegraph exchanges or
-offices all over the world;
+>#.
+The inter-connection of the existing telegraph exchanges or offices all over the world;
 #.
 The establishment of a secret and non-interferable government telegraph
 service;